Facilities/Projects

 Aging Schools Require Repairs and Upgrades

 We are proud of the excellent academic opportunities in Antelope Elementary School, Plum Valley Elementary School, and Berrendos Middle School, but the quality and condition of the school facilities are not meeting the needs of our students.
 Some of our school facilities are as old as the 1930s and need repairs and upgrades to support current safety standards and quality student instruction.
-While school maintenance staff do their best to keep schools safe and clean, our schools were built to safety and educational standards from a different era.
-Basic repairs and upgrades are needed to keep AESD schools safe and functioning for our students.

-Replacing portable classrooms that have exceeded their usable lifespans
+- Replace portable classrooms that have exceeded their usable lifespans

-Ensuring all schools have access to a multi-purpose room
+- Help ensure all schools have access to a multi-purpose room

 Your Input is Welcome